 The Department of Biochemistry at the University of Toronto is a modern, research-intensive enterprise within the Faculty of Medicine.
 The Department was founded in 1907-08 and has a proud tradition of excellence in research and in teaching.
 Read a brief history of the department.
 Today, the Department boasts a large faculty (over 50 members and growing) whose research spans the breadth that is biochemistry today.
-There are a number of foci of research activity in the Department that include the University’s Medical Sciences Building, the Banting and Best Department of Medical Research, the Research Institute at the Hospital for Sick Children, the Ontario Cancer Institute at Princess Margaret Hospital, the Samuel Lunenfeld Research Institute at Mt.
+There are a number of foci of research activity in the Department that include the University’s Medical Sciences Building, MaRS, the Research Institute at the Hospital for Sick Children, the Ontario Cancer Institute at Princess Margaret Hospital, the Samuel Lunenfeld Research Institute at Mt.
 Sinai and other sites in the University of Toronto community.

 “Biochemistry brings molecular science to life”